Travel to Thailand

 Travelling has changed, and you may need to do a little more planning and preparation before take-off.
 Ensure you check and comply with all airline and government travel requirements before arriving at the airport.

 On this page

 Before booking and before departure, ensure you check the latest ThailandOpens external site in a new window and AustralianOpens external site government conditions for travel, including any applicable Australian State Government restrictions and requirements, which may include mandatory travel and health declarations, vaccinations, use of face masks, and immigration and entry requirements (which may include renewing your passport, or applying for a visa), or you could be denied entry.
 This information is subject to change and we recommend you check these websites frequently for any updates.

-To travel to Thailand, you must apply for a Thailand Pass.
 Your conditions for travel depend on the scheme you're travelling under.
-Children below 18 years of age traveling with a fully vaccinated parent or guardian can enter Thailand on the same entry scheme.
+Children below 18 years of age travelling with a fully vaccinated parent or guardian can enter Thailand on the same entry scheme.

 If you need to change your travel plans after submitting your Thailand Pass, you can still use the approved QR code if your new arrival or departure date is within 72 hours (3 days) of your original travel date.
-However, you must show proof of revised travel insurance coverage that correspond to the new travel dates.
+However, you must show proof of revised travel insurance coverage that corresponds with your new travel dates.